“We prefer products from stereotypical countries”

 Online Persuasion tips:

-• First, analyze whether your country of origin is advantageous or disadvantageous
+- First analyze whether your country-of-origin is advantageous of disadvantageous

 When advantageous: